derenv/derenv/README.md

 ### Hi!

-I'm a PhD student in Computing Science at the University of Dundee, interested in all things Linux, Server Management, Virtualisation, scripting and graphics programming.
+I'm a Software Engineer at NCR Atleos, interested in all things Linux, Server Management, Virtualisation, scripting and graphics programming.
 I like experimenting with new tools and languages.

 ### Stats